karakanb/blog/_posts/2020-10-12-pihole-on-raspberry-using-pi-docker-and-docker-compose.md

 # Step 4.
 Run Pi-hole

 Now is the time for the real stuff: running the Pi-hole.
-Docker allows us to control a remote Docker machine by running our regular Docker commands with a special env variable called DOCKER_HOST.
+Docker allows us to control a remote Docker machine by running our regular Docker commands with a special env variable called `DOCKER_HOST`.
 So, let’s start by defining this environment variable first.

     export DOCKER_HOST=ssh://pi@raspberrypi.local